BRIXTOL/i18n/readme.md

 ## Usage

 Pass in a currency code that is lowercase, uppercase or a mixture of both.
-There are 2 exports available, the `i18n` is a curried function which will allow for mutation of the response in the 2nd callback.
-If you do not need to mutate then your use the `geo` export which will return the default response.
+There is 1 export available, the `i18n` function exposes `mutate` option in the 2nd parameter.
+When `true` function is curried.
+If you do not need to mutate the default response is returned.

 ### Response